-Most addicts and alcoholics abused substances for years and eventually wound up lying in the gutter.
-Our pockets are always emptied, we’ve stolen everything we could- not even a crumb left for a mouse, and mentally and physically we are exhausted without the where with all to realize it.
 When we were using, most relationships weren’t even a serious thing.
-How could we tend to the company of another if the chemicals always came before anybody or anything?
-Some of us managed to struggle through and half-ass a relationship or two with a significant other, but they never could amount to much without us seeking to fix ourselves.
+How could we tend to the company of another if the chemical dependency always comes before anybody or anything?
+Some of us managed to struggle through a relationship or two with a significant other, but they never could amount to much without us seeking to fix ourselves.

 Trouble Seeking Trouble